SophieH93/letsgetquizzicle/README.md

 The page also has a *Play Game* button the user can click once they select the different options for the game.

 **Game Page-** This page consists of the questions along with a *progress bar* so the player knows how much longer they have left.
-A *Countdown Timer*, if the player does not select an answer before the time runs out they will be brought to the next question and lose a point.
+A **Countdown Timer**, if the player does not select an answer before the time runs out they will be brought to the next question and lose a point.
-A *Point System*, when the player selects the correct answer they will win 10 points and if they select the wrong answer they will loose 2 points.
+A **Point System**, when the player selects the correct answer they will win 10 points and if they select the wrong answer they will loose 2 points.
-A *Quit* button, if the player decided they do not want to play the game, they can click on the button and be brought back to the home page.
+A **Quit** button, if the player decided they do not want to play the game, they can click on the button and be brought back to the home page.

-**Game Over**- This page will display the players total number of points.
+**Game Over Page**- This page will display the players total number of points.
 It will have a form where the player can add/save their username, and two buttons, one for the scoreboard the other to go back to the home page.

 **Scoreboard**
-This page consists of the top 5 players
+This page consists of the top 5 players.

 # Technologies used
 ## Languages